Teenage Mutant Ninja Turtle MOC Lego Sewer Lair

 Let’s take a trip down into the Lego Sewers

-So the goal here was to combine multiple Teenage Mutant Ninja Turtle Lego sets into one.
-I wanted a sewer set that tied into a street scene.
-I wanted something on the street, like a pizza shop, with an alley way and a bit of road.
+The goal of this Lego Sewer lair was to create the ultimate base for the Teenage Mutant Ninja Turtles.
+I wanted a Lego sewer lair that tied into a larger street scene.
+I wanted something on the street.
+A pizza shop.
+An alley-way and road.

-Out on the street, we’ve got a sewer entrance from the manhole cover, with an added alley way, the skate ramp on the other side of the building and the street that extends back.
-Plenty of places to set up figures; Kraang in the alley, Footclan on the roof, Baxter’s robot rampaging down the street.
+On the NYC streets, we’ve got a manhole cover creating a sewer entrance.
+There’s an alley way on one side of the building, above Donatello’s workshop.
+And then a skate ramp on the other side of the building with a street that extends back.
+The goal is to create plenty of places to set up mini-figures.
+Kraang in the alley.
+Footclan on the roof.
+Baxter’s robot rampaging down the street.

-So Donny’s workshop is on this platform, along with the main lobby coming from the manhole.
-I wanted to elevate this so Donny had a good vantage point to work on the Turtle Sub.
+Donny’s workshop is on a raised platform along with the main lobby coming from the manhole.
+This is elevated so Donny had a good vantage point to work on the Turtle Sub.

-From the back, we can access the computer system a little easier.
+From the back, we can access the Turtles computer system.
 It’s really basic but I wanted to to use it to add a little depth to the sewer lair and make sure we got all the important amenities for the Turtles.

 The problem was obviously, I’ve tried connecting all these pieces into my grand scheme.
-It didn’t work, the whole thing was too big, too unstable, there were too many sections that felt redundant or weren’t practical.
-I also tried to mix both the Movie and Original Lego Turtles on each side of the lair, with all the bad guys up on top, there was a lot of minifigures, not much room to breathe.
+It didn’t work.
+The whole build was too big and unstable.
+There were too many sections that felt redundant or weren’t practical.
+I also tried to mix both the movie and original Lego Turtles on each side of the lair.
+With all the bad guys up on top, there was a lot of minifigures but not much room to breathe.